Engineers Edge Flywheel Effect or Polar Moment of Inertia - Engineers Edge

 The flywheel effect, sometimes also referred to as "Mass Momentum", is a term used to describe the property of a system to remain at a given velocity or kinetic energy.
 It is generally applied to rotating mass, such as flywheels or clutch plates.

-The following equation will estimate the Flywheel Effect or Polar Moment of Inertia.
+The following equations and calculator will estimate the Flywheel Effect or Polar Moment of Inertia.

 Description Equation